Anderson-Lai/WxWidgets-Notes/README.md

 wxWidgets is automatically linked in and compiled against by Visual Studio as wxWidgets was installed with vcpkg<br />
 Instructions on how to install wxWidgets with vcpkg (assuming vcpkg is already installed):
+  - cd path/to/vcpkg
+  - open command prompt in that directory
-  - run vcpkg install wxwidgets
+  - vcpkg install wxwidgets
   - vcpkg integrate install